emmajhudgins/UStreedamage/README.md

 Urban trees are expected to be the target of the greatest economic impacts of forest pests, but previous impact estimates were at the country-level, and therefore lacked the necessary pest, tree, and spatiotemporal resolution to allow targeted management.
 In this study, we synthesized urban tree distributional models across 30,000 US communities with spread predictions for 57 pest species and host-specific estimates of tree death due to pest exposure.

-We estimated that an additional (i.e., above background mortality) 4.2 million street trees will die due to pests from 2020 to 2050, along with 249 million community trees and 46 million residential trees.
-Predicted annualized costs to remove pest-killed trees are roughly $US 150M, while total urban pest costs could be an order of magnitude larger (~$4.8B).
-We expect that over 95% of damages will be caused by emerald ash borer (EAB) killing ash trees, and find a highly unequal community-level impact distribution, where <20% of all urban centres are predicted to bear roughly 90% of all impacts.
-Further, we define a high-impact zone spanning 555,000km2, made up of ~5000 communities including Minneapolis-St. Paul, Milwaukee WI and Indianapolis, IN, within which we predict >99% mortality of preferred hosts, and >50% mortality of all street trees.
+We estimated that an additional (i.e., above background mortality) 2.2 million street trees will die due to pests from 2020 to 2050, along with 249 million community trees and 46 million residential trees.

 Additionally, we used this framework to identify a set of risk factors for future high impact urban forest pests, where we predict the highest risk due to a novel wood borer of maple or oak entering via a port in the southern US.